Welcome to Kimisis Tis Theotokou in Holmdel, NJ.

 The history of this Kouvouklion started in the 1900’s.
 The Pan-Samian Society of Samos Organization of Newark, NJ was in full support of Saint Demetrios Greek Orthodox Church.
 This group of people who migrated here from Greece were determined to build a church.
 This Kouvouklion is believed to have been one of their first projects.
 Through the years, with full support of the congregation of the church, it prospered slowly moving from one place to another.
 Eventually, a Presbyterian Church was purchased around 1949.
 The Kouvouklion remained with Saint Demetrios until 1978 when the Church purchased a new Kouvouklion.
 The years had passed and Kimsis Tis Theotokou was on the road to being qualified by the Archidocese.
 At this time, Kimisis was looking for a Kouvouklion.
 Instinctively, my thoughts went to St. Demetrios, which I had attended with my family.
 With much grace, St. Demetrios’ parish council (headed by Leonides Balatsos) approved the move of the original Kouvouklion.

-Upon the request of the Bontales family, it is with great pleasure that Kimisis will be passing this Kouvouklion to the Holy Resurrection Greek Orthodox Church of Bluffton, South Carolina.
+Upon the request of the Bontales family, it is with great pleasure that Kimisis has passed this Kouvouklion to the Holy Resurrection Greek Orthodox Church of Bluffton, South Carolina.